 11. Online processing involves instantly viewing and changing customer order data in the online Master File (database) based on a Transaction Code (Trans-Code) for added accuracy.
 One customer order transaction is processed at a time.

-12. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large reports are printed offline.
+12. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large billing reports are printed offline.

-The online OES software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display of real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record), (3) validate sales representative codes, Order-Status codes and other user definable codes, such as GL revenue account code and Location code (Code Definition Records) and (4) identify special notes or comments about a customer order by displaying the word "NOTES" on a data entry screen (General Notes Record).
+The online OES software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes (User Control Record), (3) validate sales representative codes, Order-Status codes and other user definable codes, such as GL revenue account code and Location code (Code Definition Records) and (4) identify special notes or comments about a customer order by displaying the word "NOTES" on a data entry screen (General Notes Record).

 The OE System updates the quantity on-hand field in the Product Master Record for inventory control by the online Inventory Management System (optional) at the time customer orders are added to the online database by procedure OE01.

-The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The OES source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the OES software can be run on a single stand-alone personal computer or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.